 Although not all parts of the Palace are open to the public, visitors are able to see inside the Court itself (provided that it is not in session).
 Entering the vast space, The International Court of Justice felt less a courtroom and more a ballroom.
 Filled with what is said to be the world’s most beautiful example of stained-glass windows, each depicting ‘The Evolution of the Peace Ideal’, it is here that fifteen of the UN’s judges gather to uphold international peace, right in the very heart of The Hague.

 After lunch at the bustling beach resort of Scheveningen – one comprising of sandwiches atop a 50 metre Ferris Wheel – I thought that perhaps the city had shown its last surprise hand.
 I’d certainly never enjoyed afternoon tea a few miles above the ground before.
-Yet, as we left the wheel an hour later, full of cake and mint tea, we were told that we had one final stop before the airport.
+Yet, as we left the wheel an hour later, we were told that our weekend in The Hague had one last surprise.
 Leaving behind the streets and beaches of The Hague, we were now headed for a remote and secluded estate.
 Surrounded by wild deer and thick, dense forests, our final destination was resident in a historic, woodland haven – one that as we drove through it, reminded me of a Scandinavian forest.

 Stepping out of the taxi, the sound of a rushing river to my right, I looked up to see a vast, glass building appear from between the trees; pink, neon lights shining through the rain.
 It was Museum Voorlinden.
 Situated on the historic, 17th century Voorlinden estate, the Museum declares itself an ‘oasis of tranquility in the hectic city’: a place for peace and contemplation.
 Surrounded by bubbling brooks, lush green meadows and the sand dunes of Wassenaar, Museum Voorlinden is privately owned and opened only recently in 2016 – offering both permanent and temporary exhibitions.